christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/html-css-javascript-overview.md

-#HTML, CSS, and JavaScript Overview
+#The Anatomy of a Webpage

-Most webpages are actually composed of several different files...
+Webpages are composed of an interesting mix of HTML, CSS, JavaScript and some other resources like images.